-Mitigation Measure NV-2: 2,000 alignment feet of slab track acoustical absorption at track level or an equivalent measure shall be used to reduce adverse noise effects in the area of the alignment between Hostetter Road and Sierra Road.
+Mitigation Measure NV-2: A 2,000 alignment feet of slab track acoustical absorption at track level shall be used to reduce adverse noise effects in the area of the alignment between Hostetter Road and Sierra Road.
 This mitigation shall occur between civil station 459+50 and 486+50 as indicated in Table 5.10-7.